chrisfarms/jsapi/README.md

 ## Overview

-JSAPI is a Go ([golang](http://golang.org)) package for embedding the spidermonkey javascript interpreter into your Go projects.
+JSAPI is a Go ([golang](http://golang.org)) package for embedding the spidermonkey javascript interpreter into Go projects.

 ## Quick Tour